stampedeapp/api-docs/README.md

 Let's Do This spans a broad range of products that help you make incredible experiences for your participants.

-These docs will help you interact with the REST API to manage your events, communite with your particpants, export your start list data and much more!
+These docs will help you interact with the REST API to manage your events, communicate with your participants, export your start list data, and much more!

 ## Local Development